tonimelisma/mail/GOOGLE.md

 # Google Integration & Credential Manager - Implementation Plan

 **Date:** May 10, 2025
+**Last Updated:** May 10, 2025

 This document outlines the remaining steps to integrate Google Sign-In and Gmail API access using modern Android identity libraries.
 Foundational project setup and core authentication component refactoring are considered complete.

+> **DISCLAIMER:** Recent changes to the UI implementation (Phase 3) and test components need to be
+> manually
+> tested to ensure they work properly with actual Google accounts and Gmail API.

 ## I. Current Status & Completed Steps (Context)